 Bishop Machebeuf High School has an open but selective admissions policy.
 Students of any race, religion, ethnicity, gender, and nationality are admissible and accorded all rights, privileges, programs, and activities, through recruitment efforts, admissions policies, scholarships, athletics, and other school-administered programs.
 Bishop Machebeuf High School does not discriminate on the basis of race, sex, creed, color, or national origin.

 Applicants are reviewed by the Admissions Committee.
-Offers of admissions are based on academic competence, standardized test scores, letters of recommendation from an administrator/principal, Math teacher, and English teacher, writing samples, and a personal interview.
+Offers of admissions are based on academic competence, standardized test scores, letters of recommendation from an administrator/principal, Math teacher, and English teacher, writing samples, and completion of the questionnaire.
 The Admissions Committee uses this information to estimate the applicant’s ability to be successful at Bishop Machebeuf High School.

 Bishop Machebeuf High School is open to students who sincerely seek a Catholic College Preparatory education and meet the requirements listed below according to the guidelines established by the Archdiocese of Denver:

 1. Because every Catholic child has a right to religious instruction and formation in the Catholic faith, admission preference is given to Catholic students.